Political patronage writ large: Irani's lawyer on case filed by shooter | Politics

 Singh has moved a court in Sultanpur in Uttar Pradesh accusing Irani and two others of demanding money to make her a member of the central women's commission, days after she was herself named in a police complaint.
 In November this year, a complaint was filed against the shooter and another person at Musafirkhana police station in Amethi district.

 Reacting to the matter, Nagra said in a statement, ''This is a concerted attempt to bring disrepute to and defame my client on the basis of the most bizarre and mischievous set of falsehoods which also included brazen forgeries of official documents by this individual.''
-Nagra said that to deflect attention from the investigation into the FIR against her, the shooter has ''lodged some fictitious case which we have read about in the press.'' ''A malicious attempt has been made at seeking publicity by a habitual criminal offender wherein political patronage is writ large for this slander and defamation,'' Nagra said.
+Nagra said that to deflect attention from the investigation into the FIR against her for forging official documents, Singh has ''lodged some fictitious case which we have read about in the press.'' ''A malicious attempt has been made at seeking publicity by a habitual criminal offender wherein political patronage is writ large for this slander and defamation,'' Nagra said.
 Nagra said Irani would take legal recourse in the matter, ''including availing both civil and criminal prosecution remedies as available in law to my client.''

 - READ MORE ON: